 Before I do continue with this guide to the different days for each family member I just wanted to share something with you.

-Here are all the special family days that I have come across while researching for this guide.
-You will probably be amazed as to not only how many there are but also what days are set aside.
+These are all the special family days that I have come across while researching for this guide.

 If you think that I have left out a special day for a member of the family then please feel free to comment below.